Engineered immune cells take on Hard-to-Treat colon cancer

 Summary

-This early-phase study tests a new treatment called CNA3103 for people with metastatic colorectal cancer that has not responded well to standard therapies.
-The treatment uses a patient's own immune cells, which are modified in a lab to better recognize and attack cancer cells.
-The main goals are to check the safety of this approach and see if it can shrink tumors.
+This early-stage trial is testing a new treatment called CNA3103 for people with metastatic colorectal cancer that has spread and not responded well to standard treatments.
+CNA3103 is made from a patient's own immune cells, which are modified in a lab to better recognize and attack cancer cells.
+The study will enroll about 45 participants to find the safest dose and see if the therapy can shrink tumors.

 Get updates